I speak French. What are my rights to services in Ontario in French?

 4. Make a complaint

-If you don’t get services in French from the provincial or municipal (if applicable) government or one of its designated agencies, or if the service is not adequate, you can file a complaint with the Ontario Ombudsman French Language Services Unit.
+If you don’t get services in French or if the service is not adequate, you can file a complaint with the Ontario Ombudsman French Language Services Unit.
+This applies to services provided by the provincial government or one of its designated agencies, and municipal government if applicable.

 As of May 1, 2019, the French Language Services Commissioner does not exist.